9 killed in shooting near LA after Lunar New Year festival | Law-Order

 - United States

-Nine people were killed in a mass shooting late Saturday in a city east of Los Angeles following a Lunar New Year celebration that attracted thousands, police said.
+At least nine people were killed in a mass shooting at a business in a city east of Los Angeles late Saturday following a Lunar New Year celebration that attracted thousands, police said.

-Sgt.
-Bob Boese of the Los Angeles County Sheriff's Department said the shooting was reported at 10:22 p.m. and occurred at a business on Garvey Ave. in Monterey Park.
+The shooting in Monterey Park was reported at 10:22 p.m. and occurred at an unspecified business on Garvey Ave., Sgt.
+Bob Boese of the Los Angeles County Sheriff's Department said.
 The shooter is a male, Boese said early Sunday.
+It was unclear if he was still being sought, was captured or was among those who had been killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)